NaiadOfEpistemology/quotegray/README.md

 > Retrieval is similarity-based, not perfect memory.
 > The AI may sometimes retrieve repetitive or loosely related context.
 > The AI might not make sense sometimes.
 Do remember that quotegray is my brainchild.
-> It could respond slowly, pleas be patient.
+> It could respond slowly, please be patient.

 ---